PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-17-Cpp-build-time-reduction-pt-2-templates.md

 // other.cpp file
 #include "header.h"
 int baz(){
-    return foo(5); // The definition nor address of foo is not known at this point.
+    return foo(5); // Neither the definition nor address of foo is known at this point.
                    // Hence, the call is saved for resolution at link-time.
 }
 ```